• Hello

 Requirements

 To detect unwanted installed apps, you need to add the 'AndroidInstalledApplicationMonitor' to the same GameObject you will attach the 'AndroidDeviceCheatingDetector' to.
-The detector will subscribe to the 'AndroidInstalledApplicationStatus', containing the installed app package names, send by the monitor.
+The detector will subscribe to the 'AndroidInstalledApplicationStatus', containing the installed app package names, sent by the monitor.

 Add Detector Component